murshidazher/dotfiles/README.md

 - There is a directory named `src`.
 - `src` contains a directory for each git platform.
 - Inside each git platform is only repo names.
+- Add your secrets and work aliases in the root directory.

 ### Updating vscode plugin list